JuliaPhysics/SolidStateDetectors.jl/docs/src/man/plotting.md

 ````@example tutorial
 plot( det.contacts[1], fillcolor = :red, fillalpha = 1, linecolor = :black,
       camera = (10, 20), size = (500, 500))
-plot!(det.contacts[2], fillcolor = :green, fillalpha = 0.25, linecolor = :white)
+plot!(det.contacts[2], seriestype = :mesh, fillcolor = :green, fillalpha = 0.25, linecolor = :white)
 ````

 !!! note
     So far, everything is plotted by plotting the individual primitives.
 Thus, usually, nicer plots are produced if the geometry consists only of unions of primitives and not differences or intersections.
+If the geometry contains differences, the resulting negative geometries are plotted with thiner wireframe lines and/or with semi-transparent white mesh faces depending on the `seriestype` used.

 ## Scalar Potential Plots